carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 You may have come up with some of the following:

-- you want to use software that doesn't exist for the operating system (Mac, Windows, Linux) you prefer to use.
+- you want to use software that doesn't exist for the operating system (Mac, Windows, Linux) you'd prefer.
 - you struggle with installing a software tool because you have to install a bunch of other things first and those installs required *other* things, and those require *more* things, etc. (.i.e combinatoric explosion).
 - the software you're setting up involves many dependencies and only a subset of all possible versions of those dependencies actually works as desired.
 - you're not actually sure what software you're using because the install process was so circuitous.
 - you and a colleague are using the same software but get different results because you have installed different versions and/or are using different operating systems.
 - you installed everything correctly on your computer but now need to install it on a colleague's computer/campus computing cluster/etc.
 - you've written a package for other people to use but a lot of your users frequently have trouble with installation.
-- you need to resurrect a research project from a former colleague and the software used was on a system that you no longer have access to.
-It also won't work on a modern system.
+- you need to resurrect a research project from a former colleague and the software used was on a system you cannot recreate and won't work (or not the same!) on a modern system.
 - etc.

 A lot of these characteristics boil down to one fact: the main program you want